JackAILab/TMBL/README.md

 # Multimodal Sentiment Analysis
-This repository records the proposed Multimodal Sentiment Analysis on Pytorch Framework
+This repository records the proposed Multimodal Sentiment Analysis on Pytorch Framework.

+“TMBL: Transformer-based multimodal binding learning model for multimodal sentiment analysis”, paper has been accepect by Knowledge-based System.

 ## Trackers
 Here is a list of the improved trackers.